Senators urge U.S. role in probe of Al Jazeera journalist's killing | Law-Order

 Senators urge U.S. role in probe of Al Jazeera journalist's killing

-"It is clear that neither of the parties on the ground trust the other to conduct a credible and independent investigation," wrote the lawmakers, led by Senator Chris Van Hollen, in a letter to Biden, who is due to visit Israel in July.
-"Therefore, at this point, we believe the only way to achieve that goal is for the United States to be directly involved," the letter stated.
+The lawmakers, all of them Democrats plus two independents, called for "a thorough and transparent investigation under U.S. auspices" into the shooting death of Shireen Abu Akleh, a Palestinian-American reporter, in Jenin on May 11.
+Israeli and Palestinians officials have exchanged recriminations over the incident, which has heightened tensions.

 A group of 24 U.S. senators on Thursday urged President Joe Biden to ensure direct U.S. involvement in the investigation of the killing of an Al Jazeera journalist who was covering an Israeli raid in the occupied West Bank last month.
-The lawmakers, all of them Democrats plus two independents who caucus with them, called for "a thorough and transparent investigation under U.S. auspices" into the shooting death of Shireen Abu Akleh, a Palestinian-American reporter, in the city of Jenin on May 11.
+The lawmakers, all of them Democrats plus two independents, called for "a thorough and transparent investigation under U.S. auspices" into the shooting death of Shireen Abu Akleh, a Palestinian-American reporter, in Jenin on May 11.

-Israeli and Palestinians officials have exchanged recriminations over the incident, which has heightened tensions between the two sides.
+Israeli and Palestinians officials have exchanged recriminations over the incident, which has heightened tensions.
 "It is clear that neither of the parties on the ground trust the other to conduct a credible and independent investigation," wrote the lawmakers, led by Senator Chris Van Hollen, in a letter to Biden, who is due to visit Israel in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)